2/12/2020

 Crystal

 Good day, ladies and gentlemen, and welcome to the Q4 2019 Arch Capital Group Earnings Conference Call.
-At this time, all participants are on a listen-only mode.
-Later, we will conduct a -and-answer session, and instructions will follow at that time.
+At this time, all participants are in a listen-only mode.
+Later, we will conduct a question-and-answer session, and instructions will follow at that time.
 If anyone should require assistance during the conference, please press star then zero on your touchtone telephone.
 As a reminder, this conference call is being recorded.
-Before the company gets started with its update, management wants to first remind everyone that certain statements in today's press release and discussed on this call may constitute forward-looking statements under the Federal Security's laws.
+Before the company gets started with its update, management wants to first remind everyone that certain statements in today's press release and discussed on this call may constitute forward-looking statements under the federal securities laws.
 These statements are based upon management's current assessments and assumptions and are subject to a number of risks and uncertainties.
 Consequently, actual results may differ materially from those expressed or implied.
 For more information on the risks and other factors that may affect future performance, investors should review periodic reports that are filed by the company with the SEC from time to time.
 Additionally, certain statements contained in the call that are not based on historical facts are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 The company intends the forward-looking statements in the call to be subject to the safe harbor created thereby.
-Management also will make reference to some non-GAP measures of financial performance.
-The reconciliation to GAP and definition of operating income can be found in the company's current report on Form 8K furnished for the SEC yesterday, which contains the company's earnings press release and is available on the company's website.
+Management also will make reference to some non-GAAP measures of financial performance.
+The reconciliation to GAAP and definition of operating income can be found in the company's current report on Form 8K, furnished to the SEC yesterday, which contains the company's earnings press release and is available on the company's website.
 I would now like to introduce your host for today's conference, Mr. Mark Randerson and Mr. Francois Morin.
 Sir, you may begin.

 speaker

-Mark Randerson
+Mark T. Randerson

 speaker